 We’ve all heard the horror stories—RV awnings being damaged by heavy winds requiring hundreds of dollars to fix.
 This happened to Josh Fuss and Amy Rupp recently while boondocking in Idaho.
 On what had been a windless day, a strong gust of wind tore one corner of their awning and nearly ripped the entire thing from their camper.
 This scenario happens all the time and can happen to any RV owner, regardless of experience.
 Most of us love the idea of having an awning, but few of us really realize the cons associated with having one.
 If you’re thinking about buying an aftermarket awning or having one installed at factory, think again.
 Because as we’ll point out in this article, the cons of owning an awning far outweigh the pros, especially for those who roll in a hard-side truck camper.

 Truth be told, the awning can be a wonderful accessory in the right conditions.
 It provides plentiful amounts of shade where no trees exist, offers an effective barrier against rain, and can provide an extra layer of privacy.
 It’s also a great way to expand the “living space” of your camper.
-All of us have enjoyed the shade that an awning provides whether it’s at home or mounted on the side of a friend’s recreational vehicle, but don’t let that fool you or lull you into a false sense of security.
-If you like to boondock, and most of us truck camper owners do, you’ll be exposing your rig, and by extension your awning, to fierce and sudden winds.
+All of us have enjoyed the shade that awnings provide whether it’s at home or mounted on the side of a friend’s recreational vehicle, but don’t let that fool you or lull you into a false sense of security.
+If you like to boondock—and most of us truck camper owners do—you’ll be exposing your rig, and by extension your awning, to fierce and sudden winds.
 If you’re lucky, you’ll avoid damage to your awning and your camper, but this will only lead to further use and flirtations with disaster.
 Just ask Josh and Amy.
 They’ll tell you.
 They keep using their awning and it keeps getting damaged.

 So what makes the truck camper unsuitable for awning use?
 Two things—the truck camper’s size and height.
 The truck camper’s diminutive size limits an awning’s length between 7 and 14 feet compared to the typical motorhome awning which is typically 25 feet long and sometimes longer.
 Not only that, the truck camper awning is located much higher from the ground as a result of where the camper is mounted.
-The results in an additional 2 to 4 feet depending on the size of the truck and the camper’s design.
-This additional height not only reduces the amount of shade that the awning can provide, but it also makes it prone to catching wind gusts that can rip and/or carry it away.
+This results in an additional height between 2 to 4 feet depending on the truck and the camper’s design (the floor on some campers is actually located above the bed rails of the truck).
+This additional height not only reduces the amount of shade that the awning can provide, but it also makes it prone to catching heavy winds that can rip and/or carry it away.
 Mariners who own sailboats can appreciate the force of such winds.
 The additional height of a truck camper awning also makes it more difficult to deploy and put away.

 Of course, the issue with height isn’t a problem with the pop-up camper.
 The lower profile of a pop-up makes it much more suitable for awning use, which is why so many pop-up owners opt for one, but the “outrigger effect” needs to be taken into account before buying one.
 A nautical term, an outrigger is anything that projects from the side of a ship or RV.
 For overlanders, an outrigger can be a liability for those who like to travel off-road.
 Tree limbs and rock outcroppings can snag on an awning, creating damage to both the awning and camper.
 This is why so many truck camper owners who like to off-road remove their lift jacks.
 We would never attempt to drive the White Rim Trail or some of the roads in the Kaibab National Forest with an awning mounted to our hard-side truck camper.
 The mere thought of it makes us shudder.